Many of the following organizations meet at the Garden. Please see each society’s page for more information about their calendar of events.

 Virginia Native Plant Society

-The Virginia Native Plant Society is dedicated to the protection and preservation of the native plants of Virginia and their habitats, in order to sustain for generations to come the integrity of the Commonwealth’s rich natural heritage of ecosystems and biodiversity for purposes of enjoyment, enlightenment, sustainable use and our very own survival.
-Call for schedule of meetings.
+The Virginia Native Plant Society (VNPS), founded in 1982 as the Virginia Wildflower Preservation Society, is a nonprofit organization of individuals who share an interest the protection and preservation of the native plants of Virginia and their habitats, in order to sustain for generations to come the integrity of the Commonwealth’s rich natural heritage of ecosystems and biodiversity for purposes of enjoyment, enlightenment, sustainable use and our very own survival.
+The Society and its chapters seek to further the appreciation and conservation of this priceless heritage.

 Website: Virginia Native Plant Society